 - Monday: Laundry Day

 I tidy up bedrooms, dust surfaces, and mop or vacuum the floors.
-A clean floor makes such a difference in how fresh the house feels! - Wednesday: Bathrooms
+Clean floors makes such a difference in how fresh the house feels! - Wednesday: Bathrooms

 My husband is home on Thursdays, so instead of spending that time cleaning, I make a point to enjoy our time together. - Friday: Sheets + Reset for the Weekend